mmmaction/performance/README.md

 ### Table Design

 We all probably learnt once that a relational DB should be normalized in the third form (3NF).
-Thats a good starting point and avoids redundancy.
+That's a good starting point and avoids redundancy.
 Performance adjustments and thoughts into denormalization should come much later, if really needed.
 Also make sure the right data types are used and have a look at the sizes for text columns: Do you really need 500 characters for a phone number?
 Probably not.
 Less storage space will help you speed up things.
 What is the inheritance strategy you want to use?
 We started with a "table per concrete class" and later switched to "single table" inheritance.
 This mainly because we wanted to support read patterns which required Common Table Expression (CTE).
 This enabled sort of efficient queries for returning an entire building structure.
 E.g. like returning a location (e.g. a specific building) and all its child locations (floors and rooms) in a hierarchical way.

 ### Indexing